Jerome-Pooh/GCP_Project_Jerome/Implement Load Balancing on Compute Engine/Set Up Network and Application Load Balancers/Readme.md

 gcloud config set compute/region Region
 ```

+This command sets the default region where resources will be created.

 **Set the default zone:**

 ```bash
 gcloud config set compute/zone Zone
 ```

+This command sets the default zone within the region.

 ---

 ## Task 2: Create Multiple Web Server Instances

-To simulate a load-balanced environment, create three VM instances and configure each with Apache HTTP Server.
+To simulate a load-balanced environment, create three VM instances and configure each with Apache HTTP Server to serve a unique web page.

 ### Create Web Server Instances

-Each instance includes a startup script that installs Apache and creates a simple homepage.
+Each instance runs a startup script that installs Apache, starts the service, and creates a simple HTML page indicating the server name.

 **Create VM `www1`:**